Michelin Chef Salary: Key Takeaways

 The salaries of these positions can vary greatly.
 For instance, the average salary of a Pastry Chef in the U.S. is $54,995, whereas the average salary of a Sushi Chef is $58,909 a year.

-For example, a one-star Michelin Chef working in a busy area in Los Angeles can make more than a two-star Michelin Chef working in a restaurant in Tampa.
-With that being said, let’s compare the salaries of Chefs working across different states.
+For instance, a one-star Michelin Chef in Los Angeles may earn more than a two-star Chef in Tampa.
+Let’s now compare how salaries vary across different states.

 Chicago is the second-highest paying city for Chefs, where they earn an average yearly salary of $68,620.
 Next up is Los Angeles, where Chefs earn an average yearly salary of $65,060, followed by Miami, where they earn an average salary of $63,130.